• Skip to primary navigation

 Also, I quit eating candy.

-Star Wars HalloweenFor a while I thought that the boys may be apprehensive, seeing as each of them are in new, bigger schools than they were last year, and that they just needed some extra time to get a feel for how Halloween worked at the current level.
+For a while, I thought the boys may be apprehensive, seeing as each of them are in new, bigger schools than they were last year.
+Maybe they just needed some extra time to get a feel for how Halloween worked at the current level.
 I may have been too optimistic.

 The oldest did have a costume idea that he seemed relatively interested in, where “interested” means he mentioned it once.
 He thought it would be fun to dress as Monty Python’s version of the Spanish Inquisition, which if you are familiar with the sketch, is quite funny.
-However, I had to point out that the context may be lost on some people, which would leave him as: a) a non-Catholic kid appropriating a different culture (the irony being that the Spanish Inquisition was established to deny others their respective culture through acts of great severity), and b) wearing religious stuff to a public school, which may or may not be against the rules, but certainly out of my comfort zone.
+However, I had to point out that the context may be lost on some people, which would leave him as:

 The youngest remains uncommitted.